2010 Ohio elections

-The Ohio general elections, 2010 were held on November 2, 2010, throughout Ohio.
+The 2010 Ohio general elections were held on November 2, 2010.
 Primary elections took place on May 4, 2010.
+In the 2010 general election in Ohio, Republican candidates won all statewide executive offices, the U.S. Senate seat up for election, majorities in both state legislative chambers, and 13 out of 18 U.S. House seats.

 Federal representatives

 United States Senate

 In the Democratic primary on May 4, 2010, current Lieutenant Governor Lee Fisher defeated current Secretary of State Jennifer Brunner.
 On November 2, Republican Rob Portman, who has served in two federal cabinet positions and as a member of the U. S. House of Representatives defeated Fisher as well as Eric W. Deaton of the Constitution Party and Dan La Botz of the Socialist Party.

 Portman replaced Republican Senator George Voinovich, who retired from office after his second term expired.

 United States House of Representatives

 All of Ohio's eighteen seats in the United States House of Representatives were up for election in 2010.

 State executive branch

 Governor and Lieutenant Governor

 Incumbent Democratic Governor Ted Strickland ran for reelection to a second term in office.
 His running mate was Yvette McGee Brown, the founding president of the Center for Child and Family Advocacy at Nationwide Children's Hospital, and former Judge of the Franklin County Court of Common Pleas.

 John Kasich, former U.S. Representative and former Chair of the House Budget Committee, was the Republican nominee.
 His running mate was Ohio State Auditor Mary Taylor.

 Ken Matesz was the Libertarian nominee.
 His running mate was Ann Leech.

 Dennis Spisak was the Green nominee.
 His running mate was Anita Rios.

 Kasich narrowly defeated Strickland with 49% of the vote.